-See Note 3 (I) Significant accounting policies - Revenue and Note 4 Revenue to the separate financial statements.
+See Note 3 (I) Significant accounting policies - Revenue and Note 4 Revenue to the consolidated financial statements.

-Key Audit Matter How the matter was addressed in our audit The Company's core revenue streams relate to the water supply, sewerage and wastewater treatment services.
-The Company recognized BGN 167,236 thousand as revenue from these sources for the year ended 31 December 2019.
+The Group's core revenue streams relate to the water supply, sewerage and wastewater treatment services.
+The Group recognized BGN 167,236 thousand as revenue from these sources for the year ended 31 December 2019.

 Recognition and measurement of revenue is inherently complex due to the high volume of underlying transactions and the resulting necessity to maintain a complex IT system for processing customer data and billings.
 The system processes large volume of customer data coupled with a combination of different tariffs applicable to different consumer groups.
-A multistep process is followed by the Company in the measurement, processing, billing and accounting for revenue transactions with some manual input of data.
+A multistep process is followed by the Group in the measurement, processing, billing and accounting for revenue transactions with some manual input of data.

 Further, revenue is generally recognized based on periodic meter readings.
 The amount of revenue for the year also includes an estimate of consumption for the period between the date of the last meter reading and the reporting date.
 Developing the estimate of unread revenue requires significant management judgment and is based on estimates of daily consumption, mainly based on historical patterns.

-Our audit procedures in the area included, among others: Updating our understanding of the revenue recognition process and policies in accordance with the applicable financial framework, by means of inquiries of the Chief Financial Officer and the Financial Controller, as well as performing a walkthrough of the process; Evaluating the design and implementation of controls over revenue recognition and measurement, such as those over new customer accounts, changes to customer files, authorization of tariff changes and reconciliation of tariffs in the billing system to those set by the Energy and Water Regulatory Commission; Assisted by our own IT specialists, evaluating relevant IT systems and testing the design, implementation and operating effectiveness of controls over capturing and recording of revenue transactions, authorization and input of information changes to the systems and calculation of the amounts billed to customers;
+Our audit procedures in the area included, among others:

+- Updating our understanding of the revenue recognition process and policies in accordance with the applicable financial framework, by means of inquiries of the Chief Financial Officer and the Financial Controller, as well as performing a walkthrough of the process; - Evaluating the design and implementation of controls over recognition revenue and measurement, such as those over new customer accounts, changes to customer files, authorization of tariff changes and reconciliation of tariffs in the billing system to those set by the Energy and Water Regulatory Commission; - Assisted by our own IT specialists, evaluating relevant IT systems and testing the design, implementation and operating effectiveness of controls over capturing and recording of revenue transactions, authorization and input of information changes to the systems and calculation of the amounts billed to customers;

-Key Audit Matter How the matter was addressed in our audit For the above reasons, we considered this area to be associated with an elevated risk of material misstatement.
+For the above reasons, we considered this area to be associated with an elevated risk of material misstatement.
 It required our increased attention in the audit and as such was determined to be our key audit matter.

-Performing an independent reconciliation of the accounting revenue for the year to the billing system and, on a sample basis, of the measurement data between the billing system and primary information sourced from the personal digital assistant devices; - Challenging the Company's estimate of accrued unbilled revenues at the reporting date.
-The procedure included primarily assessing estimated consumption for the unread period by reference to historical metered consumption data by customer type for the preceding months of the year; Tracing the actual invoiced amounts in January and February 2020 to the amounts of the accrued unbilled revenue as at 31 December 2019; Investigating significant unusual relationships identified between the expected effects of the quantities and price changes during the year on the revenue amounts and actual revenue recognized; Considering the completeness and accuracy of the Company's disclosures in the separate financial statements in respect of revenue recognition policy and revenue by service type.
+- Performing independent an reconciliation of the accounting revenue for the year to the billing system and, on a sample basis, of the measurement data between the and billing system primary from information sourced the personal digital assistant devices; - Challenging the Group's estimate of accrued unbilled revenues at the reporting date.
+The procedure included primarily assessing estimated consumption for the unread period by reference to historical metered consumption data by customer type for the preceding months of the year; - Tracing the actual invoiced amounts in January and February 2020 to the amounts of the accrued unbilled revenue as at 31 December 2019; - Investigating significant unusual relationships identified between the expected effects of the quantities and price changes during the year on the revenue amounts and actual revenue recognized; - Considering the completeness and accuracy of the Group's disclosures in the consolidated financial statements in respect of revenue recognition policy and revenue by service type.